0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/run-move-locally.md

 * `1` &mdash; Index/ref_id of the sender account, which is the newly created account that will send the payment.
 * `/var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/5fa11d0acf5d53e8d257ab31534b2017/scripts/pay_lbr_with_fee.mv` &mdash; Path to the compiled script.
 * `0x717da70a461fef6307990847590ad7af` &mdash; The payee account address (account index 0).
-* `1000000` &mdash; Amount of the payment in units of micro-Libra (1.0 Libra).
+* `1000000` &mdash; Amount of the payment in units of micro-Diem (1.0 Diem).

 The results of this transaction can be observed by querying the account balances:

 ```
-libra% query balance 0
+diem% query balance 0
 Balance is: 77.010000LBR
-libra% query balance 1
+diem% query balance 1
 Balance is: 8.990000LBR
 ```

-As expected, the 1.0 Libra payment was increased by the 0.01 Libra fee, so that 1.01 Libra was transferred from account 1 to account 0.
+As expected, the 1.0 Diem payment was increased by the 0.01 Diem fee, so that 1.01 Diem was transferred from account 1 to account 0.

 ## Troubleshooting